Srihari-Krishna/Raft3D/README.md

 go run . --node_id=node1 --raft_addr=127.0.0.1:9001 --data_dir=node1_data --http_port=8081

-    If the cluster is already running, the restarted node will rejoin as a follower automatically.
+    If the cluster is already running, the restarted node will rejoin as a Follower automatically.